-These FAQs are intended for school boards in Ontario, ministries of education in all other provinces and territories except Quebec, and any elementary and secondary school administrators interested in learning more about the Access Copyright Elementary and Secondary School Tariffs.
-Currently, all K-12 schools in Canada (outside of Quebec) are operating and being invoiced under the Access Copyright Elementary and Secondary School Tariff, 2005-2009.
+These FAQs are intended for school boards in Ontario, ministries of education in all other provinces and territories except Quebec, and any elementary and secondary school administrators interested in learning more about the proposed Access Copyright Elementary and Secondary School Tariffs, 2010-2012, 2013-2015.

 What is a Full-Time Equivalent (FTE) student and how is it calculated?

 A FTE student is a full-time student or the equivalent of one student qualifying as a full-time student of your institution as determined in accordance with the policies of your Ministry of Education, related to the funding of educational institutions under its jurisdiction.

 Is submission of the FTE students necessary?

 Yes.
 The tariff requires your school board or Ministry of Education to submit the number of FTE students to Access Copyright as of January 31st of each school year.

 The current rate is $5.16 per FTE student, as set by the tariff.
 The total amount payable is the result of multiplying the FTE student figure by the rate.